devblackops/Terminal-Icons/docs/en-US/Show-TerminalIconsTheme.md

 schema: 2.0.0
 ---

-# Get-TerminalIconsTheme
+# Show-TerminalIconsTheme

 ## SYNOPSIS
-Get the currently applied color and icon theme.
+List example directories and files to show the currently applied color and icon themes.

 ## SYNTAX

 ```
-Get-TerminalIconsTheme [<CommonParameters>]
+Show-TerminalIconsTheme [<CommonParameters>]
 ```

 ## DESCRIPTION
-Get the currently applied color and icon theme.
+List example directories and files to show the currently applied color and icon themes.
+The directory/file objects show are in memory only, they are not written to the filesystem.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-TerminalIconsTheme
+Show-TerminalIconsTheme
 ```

-Get the currently applied Terminal-Icons color and icon theme.
+List example directories and files to show the currently applied color and icon themes.

 ## PARAMETERS